amnich/amnich.github.io/_posts/2017-09-04-Access-your-profile-functions-more-efficient.md

 ![Prefix]({{ site.url }}/assets/images/profileFunctions01.gif)

 ## Create a menu
-Another approach would be to create a MENU function in your profile that would list all functions and enable quick execution.
+Another approach would be to create a MENU function in our profile that would list all functions and enable quick execution.

 ```powershell
 Function menu($functionName) { ......
 ```
-The functionName will be used as an optional filter to narrow the list.
+The $functionName will be used as an optional filter to narrow the list.

-Using the PowerShell's Abstract Syntax Tree I can load my profile file and extract all function definitions.
+Using the PowerShell's Abstract Syntax Tree we can load our profile file and extract all function definitions.
 {% raw %}
 ```powershell
 # Parse profile file using Language Parser